-The Phillips Ambassadors scholarship program was made possible through a generous gift to UNC's College of Arts and Sciences and Kenan-Flagler Business School from alumnus Earl N. "Phil" Phillips Jr., a businessman and former U.S. Ambassador to the Eastern Caribbean.
+The Phillips Ambassadors scholarship program was made possible through a generous gift to UNC's College of Arts & Sciences and UNC Kenan-Flagler Business School from alumnus Earl N. "Phil" Phillips Jr., a businessman and former U.S. Ambassador to the Eastern Caribbean.
 Ambassador Phillips earned a bachelor's degree in business administration from Carolina in 1962, and he was a member of the UNC Board of Trustees from 1983 to 1991.
 Ambassador Phillips chaired the board from 1989 to 1991.
 In 1995, he received a William R. Davie Award, the highest honor bestowed by the board recognizing extraordinary service to the University or society.

 Ambassador Phillips' gift to establish the Phillips Ambassadors scholarship program is not his first contribution to international studies at Carolina.
 In 1992, he established the Earl N. Phillips Jr. Professorship in International Studies to help attract outstanding faculty.
 He was International Executive in Residence at Kenan-Flagler Business School in 2003-2004, and received the school's Global Leadership Award in 2001.